How to Make Brown Rice:

 Do you need to rinse brown rice before cooking?

 It’s often advised, but I’ve more often than not skipped this.
 While rinsing may help keep the grains more separate and distinct, it’s not going to ruin your pot of rice if you skip it.
 See if your package has specific instructions on this.

 What is the the brown rice water ratio?

-The basic brown rice water ratio is 2 1/2 cups water for every 1 cup of brown rice.
+The basic brown rice to water ratio is 2 1/2 cups water for every 1 cup of brown rice.
+Consider cooking your rice in a light broth instead of water if you want to give it a boost of flavor.
+Use vegetarian broth if you want to keep the rice vegetarian or even vegan.

 How long does it take to cook brown rice?